The OxyContin Thing

 “What happened?”

 It seems like an obvious place to start, but rarely do journalists ask the question with a truly open mind anymore.
 Rarely do they even try to gain access to defendants who have already been vilified in the press before they’ve had their day in court.
 Rarely will the various players involved in a controversial issue allow their activities to be documented when there is a vicious blame game raging around them.
-And it’s very rare for a filmmaker to place herself at the nexus of such an important story as it unfolds — but more than 20 years ago, our Director, Erica Modugno Dagher, did just that.
+And very rarely does a filmmaker manage to embed herself at the nexus of such an important story while it is unfolding, as our Director, Erica Modugno Dagher, did more than 20 years ago.

 Erica was set on the path she was to follow by a political science professor at the University of Northern Florida named Ronald T. Libby, Ph.D., who shared with her a working manuscript of a book he was writing, eventually published in 2008 as The Criminalization of Medicine: America’s War on Doctors (Praeger Publishers).
 At the time of his interview with Erica in 2004, Prof. Libby was collecting the stories of physicians who had been criminally prosecuted, primarily by the federal government, and analyzing the cases against them.